percona/psmysql-docs/docs/index.md

 [Install PMM and connect your server instances to it.](https://docs.percona.com/percona-monitoring-and-management/get-started/index.html)

-[MySQL 5.7 Post-EOL Support from Percona customers]: https://www.percona.com/post-mysql-5-7-eol-support
+[MySQL 5.7 Post-EOL Support from Percona]: https://www.percona.com/post-mysql-5-7-eol-support

 [build this release from the source]: installation/git-source-tree.md